ExCiteS/communitymaps-help/_en/upload-media-files.md

 ## What can be uploaded?

 Every contribution can have pictures and videos attached to it.
-They can be viewed by anyone who has access to contribution, but only creator of that contribution and moderators can add new media.
+They can be viewed by anyone who has access to the contribution, but only the creator of that contribution and moderators can add new media.

 This additional data can be uploaded either while adding a new contribution, or when contribution has been already added to the project.
 Also, any media can be removed from the contribution.